-R.O.C are (L-R) Karen Sheridan (vocals, music), Fred Browning (vocals, music), Danton Supple (production, mixing), Patrick Nicholson (music).
+R.O.C are (L-R above) Karen Sheridan (vocals, music), Fred Browning (vocals, music), Danton Supple (production, mixing), Patrick Nicholson (music).

 Spanning pure noise to pure pop, R.O.C's widescreen albums have drawn praise from critics and artists including Radiohead and Orbital.

-In 2019 R.O.C release their fourth album 'Bile & Celestial Beauty', their first new music in 12 years.
+In 2019 R.O.C released their fourth album 'Bile & Celestial Beauty', their first new music in 12 years.